Suspected Russian hackers used Microsoft vendors to breach customers

 "Our investigation of recent attacks has found incidents involving abuse of credentials to gain access, which can come in several forms," said Microsoft senior Director Jeff Jones.
 "We have not identified any vulnerabilities or compromise of Microsoft product or cloud services."

-The use of a Microsoft reseller to try to break into a top digital defense company raises new questions about how many avenues the hackers, whom U.S. officials have alleged are operating on behalf of the Russian government, have at their disposal.
+The use of a Microsoft reseller to try to break into a top digital defence company raises new questions about how many avenues the hackers, whom US officials have alleged are operating on behalf of the Russian government, have at their disposal.

-The known victims so far include CrowdStrike security rival FireEye Inc and the U.S. Departments of Defense, State, Commerce, Treasury, and Homeland Security.
-Other big companies, including Microsoft and Cisco Systems Inc, said they found tainted SolarWinds software internally but had not found signs that the hackers used it to range widely on their networks.
+The known victims so far include CrowdStrike security rival FireEye and the US Departments of Defense, State, Commerce, Treasury, and Homeland Security.
+Other big companies, including Microsoft and Cisco Systems, said they found tainted SolarWinds software internally but had not found signs that the hackers used it to range widely on their networks.

 Until now, Texas-based SolarWinds was the only publicly confirmed channel for the initial break-ins, although officials have been warning for days that the hackers had other ways in.

 Reuters reported a week ago that Microsoft products were used in attacks.
-But federal officials said they had not seen it as an initial vector, and the software giant said its systems were not utilized in the campaign. (https://www.reuters.com/article/idUSKBN28R2ZJ)
+But federal officials said they had not seen it as an initial vector, and the software giant said its systems were not utilised in the campaign.

 Microsoft then hinted that its customers should still be wary.
 At the end of a long, technical blog post on Tuesday, it used one sentence to mention seeing hackers reach Microsoft 365 Cloud "from trusted vendor accounts where the attacker had compromised the vendor environment."